-- Pre-diabetes - Prediabetes is a condition when your blood glucose is higher than normal but not high enough to be diabetes.
+- Pre-diabetes - Prediabetes is a condition when your blood glucose is higher than normal but not high enough to be diagnosed with diabetes.
 This condition puts you at risk for developing Type 2 diabetes.

 - Type 1 diabetes was previously called insulin-dependent diabetes mellitus (IDDM) or juvenile-onset diabetes.
 It is usually caused by an auto-immune reaction where the body’s defense system attacks the cells that produce insulin.

 - Type 2 diabetes was previously called non-insulin-dependent diabetes mellitus (NIDDM) or adult-onset diabetes.
 This is the most common type of diabetes.
 In Type 2 diabetes, there may be insulin resistance and/or insulin deficiency.
 This type of diabetes can go undetected for many years and is usually found when a complication appears or as a result of a routine blood or urine glucose test.

 - Gestational diabetes - a type of diabetes that only pregnant women get.
 If not treated, it can cause problems for mothers and babies.
 Gestational diabetes develops in 2% to 10% of all pregnancies but usually disappears when a pregnancy is over.